-Sponsored by Lawrence Rep. Christina Haswood and Wichita Rep. Ponka-We Victors — both Democrats and the only two Native American members of the state legislature — the legislation passed both the Kansas House of Representatives and Senate unanimously.
+Sponsored by Lawrence Rep. Christina Haswood and Wichita Rep. Ponka-We Victors — both Democrats among few Native American members of the state Legislature — the legislation passed both the Kansas House of Representatives and Senate unanimously.

 A brief, single-page bill, Haswood and Victors’ legislation gives the state attorney general’s office the ability to coordinate training regarding missing and murdered Indigenous persons for law enforcement agencies throughout Kansas.
 The office, according to the legislation, should conduct the training in consultation with Native American Indian tribes, the Kansas Bureau of Investigation, the Kansas Law Enforcement Training Center, and other appropriate state agencies.

 In a House Judiciary Committee hearing on Jan.
 19, Haswood, Victors and a representative of the Kansas Coalition Against Sexual and Domestic Violence testified in favor of the bill, saying it would help address the high rates of missing and murdered Indigenous women and girls across America.